4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Experiments

 \subsection{Dataset and Metrics}

 \textbf{Datasets}.\ To study the problem of second-person human body reconstruction, we present a new egocentric social interaction dataset -- EgoMoCap.
-This dataset consists of 36 video sequences from 4 participants.
-Each recording scenario incorporates two participants interacting in the wild.
-The camera wearer is equipped with head-mounted GoPro camera, and the other participant is asked to interacts with the camera wearer in a natural manner.
+This dataset consists of 36 videos sequences from one-on-one interactions between 4 individuals.
+The camera wearer is equipped with a head-mounted camera, and the other participant is asked to interact with the camera wearer in a natural manner.
+The video sequences were recorded in 1920×1080 resolution at 60 fps using the GoPro Hero8 camera.
 This dataset captures 4 types of outdoor human social interactions: \emph{Greeting}, \emph{Touring}, \emph{Jogging Together}, and \emph{Throw and Catch}.
+We further annotate the captured second-person human bodies with 2D keypoints via Amazon Mechanical Turk (AMT).

-\textbf{Evaluation Metrics}.\ For our experiments, we evaluate the human body reconstruction accuracy, motion smoothness, and the plausibility of human-scene interaction.
+\textbf{Evaluation Metrics}.\ For our experiments, we evaluate the human body reconstruction accuracy, motion smoothness, and the plausibility of the human-scene interaction.

 \textbullet\ \textbf{Human Body Reconstruction Accuracy}:\ We acknowledge that the 3D ground truth of human bodies can be obtained from RGB-D data~\cite{PROX:2019}, or Motion Capture Systems~\cite{SIP,mahmood2019amass}.
-However, all those systems adopt constrained capture environments and may result in unnatural social interactions.
-Our work focuses on outdoor social interaction, where the 3D human body ground truth is extremely difficult to capture.
-To evaluate the accuracy of human body reconstruction, we annotate our datasets with 2D human keypoints and evaluate the reconstruction quality using per-joint 2D projection error (PJE) on the image plane as in~\cite{yuan20183d}.
-We report the PJE on both uniformly sampled frames (PJE-U), and frames where second-person body is partially observable (PJE-P).
-Note that we focus on evaluating human body poses, even though our method has the capability of reconstructing 3D hands and faces.
-This is because the primary goal of this work is to explore how environment factor affects 4D human body capture, while 3D scene context has minor influence on facial expression and hand pose for outdoor social interaction.
+However, capturing the 3D human body ground truth in naturalistic outdoor social interaction setting remains a challenge.
+Therefore, we follow~\cite{yuan20183d,Rockwell2020} to evaluate the reconstruction quality using per-joint 2D projection error (PJE) on the image plane.
+Specifically, we report PJE-P on frames with partially observable second-person body, and PJE-U on frames with mostly untruncated second-person body (uniform sampled frames).
+Here, we evaluate human body poses, even though our method has the capacity of reconstructing 3D hands and faces, as human-scene contact used in our method has minor influence on facial expression and hand pose during social interaction.